fyne-io/fyne-io.github.io/_posts/2019-08-02-fyne-goes-mobile.md

 * Android
 * Web

-And all of this will be possible from a single codebase.
+And all of this will be possible from a single app code base - no special drivers and no complex device handling.
 Welcome to the future!